3D models are ubiquitous in many fields:

 The output of the rendering process is a 2D image corresponding to what the camera “sees” of the 3D scene.
 The following diagram summarizes the arrangement of these components.

-Distant objects appear smaller than nearby objects.
+Far objects appear smaller than nearby objects.
 Two parallel lines in the scene converge toward a vanishing point on the image.
 This effect is directly related to the perspective projection performed by the camera (see the section on generalized coordinates).

 An image is a 2D grid of pixels of dimension \(N_x \times N_y\).

-Other common formats:
+Other common formats :

 A 3D object can be represented in two fundamental ways: